All Episodes

 Because the Clinton Foundation, if money isn't important to you, the Clinton Foundation is a great place to work because they take care of getting all the money for you.

-Uh so she didn't have to mysteriously, the the nice little selfless charity worker, Chelsea Clinton, then got this 10 point three million dollar condo in New York, and uh and the New York Times isn't interested in that.
+So she didn't have to, mysteriously, the nice little selfless charity worker, Chelsea Clinton, then got this $10.3 million condo in New York.

 He's unfit to be president.

-If he doesn't know how to find some big sugar daddy who'll take care of his house and then take the wrap and go to jail for ten years for fraud and corruption like Tony Rezco did, uh, how can we possibly expect this guy to be fit to be president?
+If he doesn't know how to find some big sugar daddy who'll take care of his house and then take the wrap and go to jail for 10 years for fraud and corruption like Tony Rezco did, how can we possibly expect this guy to be fit to be president?

 It's disgusting.